JuliaGraphics/Luxor.jl/README.md

 A short tutorial can be found in the documentation.
 There are some Luxor-related videos on [YouTube](https://www.youtube.com/channel/UCfd52kTA5JpzOEItSqXLQxg), and some Luxor-related blog posts at [cormullion.github.io/](https://cormullion.github.io/).

+Luxor is designed primarily for drawing static 2D images.
+If you want to build animations, use [Javis.jl](https://github.com/Wikunia/Javis.jl/issues).

-Luxor isn't interactive: for interactive graphics, look at [Gtk.jl](https://github.com/JuliaGraphics/Gtk.jl), and [GLVisualize](https://github.com/JuliaGL/GLVisualize.jl).
-[Makie](https://github.com/JuliaPlots/Makie.jl) is worth investigating.
+Luxor isn't interactive: for building interactivity, look at [Gtk.jl](https://github.com/JuliaGraphics/Gtk.jl), [GLVisualize](https://github.com/JuliaGL/GLVisualize.jl), [Makie](https://github.com/JuliaPlots/Makie.jl), and [Plutp.jl](https://github.com/fonsp/Pluto.jl).

 ## How can you contribute?